dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 services__apiservice__http__0
 ```

 The preceding environment variable expresses the first HTTP endpoint for the `apiservice` service.
 The value of the environment variable is the URL of the service endpoint.
-A named endpoint, might be expressed as follows:
+A named endpoint might be expressed as follows:

 ```
 services__apiservice__myendpoint__0